Disabled American Veterans

 http://www.dpaa.mil/Resources/FAQs.aspx.

-READER INQUIRIES
+CURRENCY READER INQUIRIES

-of January 2, 2015 the Bureau of Engraving and Printing (BEP)
+As of January 2, 2015 the Bureau of Engraving and Printing (BEP)

-Reader project is open to all citizens and legal residents of the
+Currency Reader project is open to all citizens and legal residents of the

-States who are unable to read
+United States who are unable to read U.S. paper currency as a result of

-or a visual impairment.
+Blindness or a visual impairment.

-contact BEP call Center at
+Please contact BEP call Center at

 1.844.815.9388

-more information or to request a print copy of
+for more information or to request a print copy of

-application by mail.
+the application by mail.

-interested in more information or printing an application can also
+Those interested in more information or printing an application can also

-the BEP currency reader page at
+visit the BEP currency reader page at

 http://loc.gov/nis/other/currencyreader/index.html